jmillhausen/rfp-chrome-extension/README.md

 2. The AI will query the SnapLogic knowledge base and generate a response
 3. The formatted answer appears automatically
 4. Repeat for each question you want answered
+5. You may also click "Answer all questions"

 ### Custom Queries